Licensing System¶

 How Limits Work¶

-Each license has a device_limit (default: 2).
+Each license has a device_limit (default: 1, configurable up to 10,000).
 When a new device activates:

 - If